ISP2024/movierental-NewOsakA/README.md

 SRP states that a class should have only one reason to change.
 The Movie class should focus solely on the details and behavior of a movie, while rental-specific logic, like price_code, belongs in the Rental class.

+**5.2 Describe where you implement this method and the reasons for your choice.**
+* **High Cohesion**
+* **Information Expert**

+The Rental class is responsible for managing movie rentals and contains information about the movie's release year, genre, and the number of days rented.
+This data can be used to calculate the rental price, determine rental points, and retrieve the price code for each movie.